Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 **Billing**

 - Insert my billing details and have them be saved to my account.
-- Select & change the amount of folio licences I'd like to purchase.
+- Make a license purchase.
-- Receive a confirmation e-mail confirming the purchase of folio licences.
+- Find information regarding previous license purchases I've made.

 As an employer interested in the developer, I want to be able to: